Programs & Events at the Center at Pomfret

 Tuesday, January 28, 2025 at 6:30 p.m.

 Light pollution robs us of the opportunity to fully experience the night sky.
 With this loss, we have come to suffer from insomnia, stress, and increased cancer rates.
-Explore the human connection to the cosmos, focusing on mythologies and human health and well being.
+Explore the human connection to the cosmos, focusing on mythologies and human health and wellbeing.
 Lecture by Craig Repasz, chair and co-founder of Lights Out Connecticut.
-Registration requested but not required.
-Free admission.
+Free.
+Join us at the Center or attend via Zoom by clicking on the link below or copying it into your browser.

 Pomfret Green Team Film